Role of the Tower Board of Directors

 Director share ownership

-All directors are required by the Company's Constitution to hold Tower shares.
-Directors and management are required to comply with Tower's Insider Trading and Market Manipulation Policy when purchasing and disposing of Tower securities.
+All directors are required by the Company's Constitution (PDF 515kb) to hold Tower shares.
+Directors and management are required to comply with Tower's Insider Trading and Market Manipulation Policy (PDF 398kb) when purchasing and disposing of Tower securities.
 The number of shares held by each director and their dealings in Tower securities during the financial year are disclosed in the Annual Report.

 Indemnities and insurance